daattali/daattali.github.io/_posts/2015-12-06-building-shiny-apps-tutorial.md

 Shiny uses a concept called **reactive** programming.
 This is what enables your outputs to *react* to changes in inputs.
 Reactivity in Shiny is complex, but as an extreme oversimplification, it means that when the value of a variable `x` changes, then anything that relies on `x` gets re-evaluated.
 Notice how this is very different from what you are used to in R.  Consider the following code:

 {% highlight r linenos %}
 x <- 5
 y <- x + 1
 x <- 10
 {% endhighlight %}

 What is the value of `y`?
 It's 6.
-But in reactive programming, if `x` and `y` are reactive variables, then the value of `y` would be 11.
-This is a very powerful technique that is very useful for creating the responsiveness of Shiny apps, but it might be a bit weird at first because it's a very different concept from what we're used to.
+But in reactive programming, if `x` and `y` are reactive variables, then the value of `y` would be 11 because it would be updated whenever `x` is changed.
+This is a very powerful technique that is very useful for creating the responsiveness of Shiny apps, but it might be a bit weird at first because it's a very different concept from what you're used to.

-Only reactive objects variables behave this way, and in Shiny all inputs are automatically reactive.
-That's why you can always use `input$x` and know that whatever output you're creating will use the updated value of `x`.
+Only *reactive* variables behave this way, and in Shiny all inputs are automatically reactive.
+That's why you can always use `input$x` in render functions, and you can be sure that whatever output depends on `x` will use the updated value of `x` whenever `x` changes.

+You might be wondering what it means to "depend" on a variable.
+This is not the official terminology, but it simply means that the variable is referenced in the code.
+So by merely accessing the value of a reactive variable, it causes the current code block to "depend" on that variable.
+Consider the following sample code to create a plot with a specific number of points in a specific colour:

+{% highlight r linenos %}
+output$someoutput <- renderText({
+  col <- input$mycolour
+  num <- input$mynumber
+  plot(rnorm(num), col = col)
+})
+{% endhighlight %}

+The above `render` function accesses two different inputs: `input$mycolour` and `input$mynumber`.
+This means that this code block depends on *both* of these variables, so whenever either one of the two inputs is updated, the code gets re-executed with the new values and `output$someoutput` is updated.

+## Creating and accessing reactive variables

 You can use the `reactive({})` function to define a reactive variable, or the `observe({})` function to access a reactive variable.

 One very important thing to remember about reactive variable is that **they can only be used inside reactive contexts**.
 Any `render*` function is a reactive context, so you can always use `input$x` or any other reactive variable inside render functions. `reactive()` and `observe()` are also reactive contexts.